LCOGT/esmergetool/README.md

 - Resume an interrupted reindex job
 - Automatically set the source indices to read-only before using them
 - Automatically set the destination index to read-only after the job is complete
+- Provides a "dry run" mode so you can check your settings safely

 Dependencies
 ============